leela-zero/leela-zero/README.md

 # I want to help without using my own hardware

-There can be many reasons why you may not want to use your own hardware, yet you want to contribute to leela-zero (not powerful enough, used for other tasks, too hot, etc.)
+There can be many reasons why you may not want to use your own hardware, yet you want to contribute to leela-zero (not powerful enough, used for other tasks, too hot, etc.).
 Fortunately, many cloud companies offer free trials (or paid solutions, not covered here) that can significantly help leela-zero project with powerful GPU (Tesla V100).
 Please note that this doesn't prevent you from using it in combination with another contribution with your own hardware, if you want.

 [Running Leela Zero client on a Tesla V100 GPU for free (Google Cloud Free Trial, Microsoft Azure, Oracle cloud, etc)](CLOUD.md)